veropetit/PHYS633-F2024/Book/CourseInformation/CourseGoals.md

-# What are the learning goals and outcomes for this course?
+# Learning goals and outcomes

 In a lot of the physics courses that you have encountered so far, the goal was to teach specific physics concepts (like mechanics, energy, quantum, etc) that are applicable to a myriad of situations.